******* Mathematics at the Ness of Brodgar

 ‘If the measurement of the Temple is in every way perfect, there will be perfection in the Universe as well’

-Another striking similarity is the use of the squares of 9 and 8 , with the number 81 and 64 associated, for the Vedic temples, exactly what I found for Maes Howe.
+Another striking similarity is the use of the squares of 9 and 8, with the number 81 and 64 associated, regarding the Vedic temples; exactly what I found for Maeshowe.

-Reader, I am not a New Age apostle (if only I could believe in a New Age I would be less pessimistic), and I am myself probably more amazed about what I find than anyone else.
+Reader, I am not a New Age apostle (if only I could believe in a New Age, I would be less pessimistic), and I am myself probably more amazed about what I find than anyone else.
 This geometrical calendar is beyond anything I had ever expected of finding just weeks ago, but as so often it is Stone Age man himself who in his choice of proportion leads me to his incredible knowledge and discoveries and speaks to us through these proportions.
 Math is a language, but without words.
 It speaks through simple harmony and beauty, over ages.
+It is pre-history becoming History by universal language.

-That is the message I get from it and like to pass on.
+That is the message I get from this culture and like to pass on.

 Leave a Reply